istio/istio.io/content/docs/tasks/telemetry/kiali/index.md

         $ watch -n 1 curl -o /dev/null -s -w %{http_code} $GATEWAY_URL/productpage
         {{< /text >}}

-1. Open the Kiali UI.

-    *   In Kubernetes environments, execute the following command:
+1. To open the Kiali UI, execute the following command in your Kubernetes environment:

     {{< text bash >}}
     $ kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=kiali -o jsonpath='{.items[0].metadata.name}') 20001:20001
     {{< /text >}}

-    *   Visit https://localhost:20001 in your web browser.
+1. Visit https://localhost:20001 in your web browser.

 1. To log into the Kiali UI, enter the username and passphrase you stored in the Kiali secret in the Kiali login screen.
 If you used the example secret above, enter a username of `admin` with a passphrase of `mysecret`.